rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ## What are We Building?

-To demonstrate how user authentication works, we’ll be building an extremely minimalistic website and user portal.
-We’ll create a home page that directs users to the web portal (which is for authenticated users only).
-We’ll create a login page, a logout page, and a basic web portal home page.
+To demonstrate how user authentication works, we'll be building an extremely minimalistic website and user portal.
+We'll create a home page that directs users to the web portal (which is for authenticated users only).
+We'll create a login page, a logout page, and a basic web portal home page.

 The goal of this article is not to teach you web design, or how to make